EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.sphere_offset

-sphere_offset function                                             ephem Description: Calculate the offset needed to move from a point on the celesial sphere to a second point on the celestial sphere,
+sphere_offset function                                             ephem Description: Calculate the offset needed to move from a point on the celesial sphere to a second point on the celestial sphere, along longitide (small circle) and latitude (great circle).